 Alright, and we went on our way, walking on a dark suburban street in the night.

-As we proceeded along and wntered The Kings Manor Naighborhood of McLean, VA.
-Tony leapt up on the walls that suround the backyards there, and he ran along there, so if they were chasing him with dogs . . .dogs can't climb . . . and they would lose his scent.
+As we proceeded along and we entered The Kings Manor Neighborhood of the town of McLean, Virginia, Tony leapt up on the walls that surround the backyards there, and he ran along there, so if they were chasing him with dogs . . .dogs can't climb . . . and they would lose his scent.

-My Homie, Dali, got busted for the arsenals of rifles he had on him.
-Him and the boys all got sent to Juvenile detention, but The Fairfax Virginia Police Officers there let the girls go.
+Dallí and the boys all got sent to Juvenile Detention, but The Fairfax Virginia Police Officers there let the girls go.

 The girls went on to have careers and families.
-One of them thanked me recently, "for being a fre spiit."
+One of them thanked me recently, "for being a free spirit."

-But no one, perhaps, became as succesfull maybe ever than the juvenile, relative of Charles Manson, my friend Dali.
-The last I heard he had graduated from Northern Virginia Community College.
+But perhaps no one became as successful -- maybe ever -- than my juvenile friend, the relative of Charles Manson, my friend Dallí .

 (C) Copyright 2026 RockNRollConcerts.com and Patrick Tyrrell.
 All rights reserved.